Advanced usage¶

 Info

-In some cases, it is required to add an extra parameter -fms-extensions to enable support for __declspec attributes: clang -cc1 -fdump-record-layouts -fmx-extensions ptest.c
+In some cases, it is required to add an extra parameter -fms-extensions

 CModule

-CModule is useful to implement functions that need to run in the highest performance mode.
-It is also useful to implement hot callbacks for Interceptor and Stalker with the objective of increasing performance or easier interaction with C objects and pointers.
+is useful for implementing functions that need to run in the highest performance mode.
+It is also useful for implementing hot callbacks for Interceptor

-CModule syntax:
+CModule syntax¶

 new CModule(source, [, symbols])

-Source is the string containing C code and symbols is an object where it is possible to specify additional symbol names and their NativePointer values.
+is an object where it is possible to specify additional symbol names and their NativePointer values.

-It is recommended to define:
+It is recommended to define an init

 void init(void)